NeuroTech-Leuven/BrainBrowsR/docs/headset.md

 *Figure 3: Shows the difference between a good and bad EEG signal*

 you can then check the responsiveness of the signal by
-1) setting the scale of the y-axis to 100 mV
+1) setting the scale of the y-axis scale to 100 uV
 2) blinking your eyes repeatedly and rapidly
 Your signal should look stimilar to Figure 4.